Yunseong-Yang/Yunseong-Yang.github.io/content/en/authors/admin/_index.md

 #email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hello, my name is Yunseong-Yang, I'm currently a junior in the Department of Computer Science & Artificial Intelligence at Jeonbuk National University.
+My main field of interest is games, and my current goal is to continue studying the Unity game engine and release an independent game through it.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+As an undergraduate project, I had developed 'Renting a home and Pretecting others from COVID-19'(Windows Programming) and 'Tanghulu Planner' (Mobile Programming).
+In the future, In the future, I plan to create an action platformer game like "Getting Over It" or "AltF4" using Unity.

-{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} Follow the link to download a PDF of my resume (the file is blank).